US stocks try to recover from worst week since October - KESQ

 US stocks started February on a better note, trying to reverse some of the recent losses that turned the last week — as well as the last month — into the worst since October.

-The major US indexes opened higher, with the Dow opening 0.9%, or 255 points, higher.
-The broader S&P 500 kicked off 1% higher.
-The Nasdaq Composite rose 1.3%.
+The major US indexes opened sharply higher but slipped back from their highs in the first hour of trading.
+The Dow was up 0.4%, or 105 points, while the broader S&P 500 traded 0.7% higher.
+The Nasdaq Composite rose about 1%.

-GameStop, meanwhile, took a backseat, slipping some 8%.
+GameStop, meanwhile, took a backseat, slipping more than 20%.
 The gaming retailer dominated Wall Street last week after a group of retail investors chatting on Reddit pushed the stock up some 400%, causing a massive short squeeze for institutional investors, such as hedge funds, who had been betting against the business.

 The GameStop frenzy raised many questions including whether investment products were priced appropriately and the democratization of trading.